-Your marketing doesn’t stop when you schedule your campaign, it’s much more than that.
+Your marketing doesn’t stop when you schedule your campaign, and it’s much more than that.
 When your customers see your ad, they are more likely to have additional questions.

 Cater to mobile audiences

-As you know, most people are on mobile, be sure to design your visuals and site to fit the specifications of mobile.
+As you know, most people are on mobile, be sure to design your visuals and site to fit the specifications of the mobile.

-According to Facebook People Insights if you plan to target your audience on mobile devices you may want to keep a few things in mind:
+According to Facebook People Insights if you plan to target your audience on mobile devices, you may want to keep a few things in mind:

 - Design clear and high-quality images